intershop/intershop-pwa/docs/concepts/state-management.md

 ### Actions

 Actions are simple objects used to alter the current state via reducers or trigger effects.
+They contain the type of the action and an optional payload.
+Action objects are not created directly but rather through action creator functions.
 Action creators are held in a separate file.
-The action class contains a type of the action and an optional payload.
 To alter the state synchronously, reducers have to be composed.
 To alter the state asynchronously, effects are used.